dokterbob/django-simplesite/README.rst

   up a menu/submenu structure for which some menu's and submenu's might refer to other app's views and some might refer to 'pages' in simplesite.
-* Validation of navigational structure: when creating menu or submenu object, the validity of the resulting URI's is automatically validated, preventing the creation of broken links.
+* Validation of navigational structure: when creating menu or submenu object, the validity of the resulting URI's is automatically checked, preventing the creation of broken links.
 * Rather than implementing a full tree structure, a 2-level menu/submenu hierarchy has been chosen as to maintain simplicity and to help content